lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-1/readme.md

    <img src="_resources/Screenshot%202023-08-28%20at%2010.45.45.png" width="75%"/>

-5. Display data with aliases for first_name as "Employee" and salary as "Monthly Salary" for specific conditions
+5. Display data for first_name as "Employee" and salary as "Monthly Salary" in the employee table for those with salaries between 5000 - 12000 and department_id 20 and 50.
    ```sql
    SELECT first_name AS 'Employee',
       salary AS 'Monthly Salary'